- About Health Matters

 If you are interested, click on the side bar to read the UCC Health Matters Action Plan.

 UCC Health Matters has 6 action areas.
 Each of these areas have a working group made up of both staff and students:

 - Food, Nutrition, & Sustainability

 - Sexual Health

-Each of the working groups have or are in the process of devising an action plan to work on issues which need improvement within the action area.
-Meetings are every few months in order to monitor progress on the action area.
+Each of the working groups have, or are in the process of devising, an action plan to work on issues which need improvement within the action area.
+Meetings are every few months in order to monitor progress in the action area.

 We encourage new participants with an interest in any of the action areas to get involved by sending an email to firstname.lastname@example.org

-Student engagement is of particular importance to the initiative, and since there is high turnover of students, we especially encourage you to get involved, if even for a year, or even just a semester; your input can be invaluable to the progress of achieving success.
+Student engagement is particularly important to the initiative.
+Since student turnover is high, we especially encourage you to get involved, if even for a year or just a semester; your input can be invaluable to the progress of achieving success.

 The main aims of the Health Promoting University (HPU) Initiative are: